Workplace accessibility best practice: Communicate access information

 Communicating accessibility information: the first step in workplace accessibility best practice

-78% of disabled people say they are more likely to visit a venue if they can find relevant access information in advance.
-Accessibility information that is accurate and up to date goes miles in building trust and loyalty with your visitors.
+Research shows that 78% of disabled people say they are more likely to visit a venue if they can find relevant access information in advance.
+Providing data that is accurate and up to date goes miles in building trust and loyalty with your visitors.

-But don’t worry, updating accessibility information doesn’t have to be overwhelming.
-Below we’ll share our accessibility communication tips - teaching you how to plan updates, avoid frustrated customers, and ensure everyone has the information they need!
+Updating this information does not have to be overwhelming.
+Below we share our top communication tips to help you plan updates and ensure everyone has the information they need to navigate your space.

 How to implement workplace accessibility best practice?